agroce/tstl/README.md

 The final useful hint for getting started is that sometimes you may want to test something (for example, a library implemented in C) where failing tests crash the Python interpreter.
 This is possible, but requires some effort.
 First, run `tstl_rt` with the `--replayable` option.
-This causes the generator to keep a file, currtest.test, in the directory that holds the current test.
-If the random tester crashes, this will hold the test up to and including the action that caused the crash.
+This causes the generator to keep a file, currtest.test, in the directory you are running testing in: this file holds the current test.
+If the random tester crashes, this will include the action that caused the crash.
 In a few rare cases, the behavior of past tests is also relevant to a crash (reloading the module does not really reset state of the system -- e.g., interacting with hardware).
 For these cases, use `--total` and look at the file fulltest.test, which contains ALL actions ever performed by the random tester.

 The currtest.test and fulltest.test files work just like normal TSTL files, and can be replayed with the replay utility or turned into standalone files.
 However, for test reduction and normalization to work correctly, they must be reduced by passing the `--sandbox` argument to `tstl_reduce`.